UoB-COMSM0166/2025-group-2/README.md

 <p align="center">
 <img width="70%" src="./images/gameplay.gif">
 <br>
-<em><sub>Initial Class Diagram</sub></em>
+<em><sub>Crazy Bubble Gameplay</sub></em>
 </p>

 What makes our `Crazy Bubble` truly unique and novel are these three key twists:

 > **1. Shop System**
 >
 > Coins earned through merges allows players to make purchases in the in-game shop, giving players access to gameplay-altering tools.
-Players can purchase helpful items like the "Rainbow Tool", which merges with any bubble, or disruptive items in the double player mode like the "Strong Wind" tool that blows the opponent's falling bubble off course.
+Players can purchase helpful items like the "Rainbow Tool", which merges with any bubble, or disruptive items in the Double Player mode like the "Strong Wind" tool that blows the opponent's falling bubble off course.

 > **2. Competitive Double Player Mode**
 >
-> The competitive double player mode adds another layer to the traditionally solitary game, allowing players more excitement and strategic depth as they race against time while attempting to gain an edge over each other.
+> The competitive Double Player mode adds another layer to the traditionally solitary game, allowing players more excitement and strategic depth as they race against time while attempting to gain an edge over each other.

 > **3. Random "Incidences" Throughout Gameplay**
 >